 Traditionally it is served as a bowl/plate meal, with Rice and Island vegetables or as the centerpiece of a luau feast, where the pig is unearthed as part of the entertainment.

 Not a dish as such but you will see this on every menu.
 PuPu’s are basically Appetizers.
 However, they have taken on a life of their own and can be eaten similar to Tapas as well, where you share several small Pupus dishes rather than an entree for the main meal.

 Many Expensive restaurants have Happy Hours, where they serve discount pupu’s along with cut-price cocktails and drinks.
 A great way to save some money while enjoying some of the best restaurants in the state.

 At some point in Hawaii, you will notice people eating large colorful domes of gravity-defying “snow cones” But these are no ordinary Snowcones.
 Welcome to the fantastic world of Shave Ice.
-Large blocks of ice are literally shaved to create an ultra-fine snow that forms a solid dome that holds the flavor syrups that are added to give it both the color and taste.
+Large blocks of ice are literally shaved to create ultra-fine snow that forms a solid dome that holds the flavor syrups that are added to give it both the color and taste.

-Available in a dizzying array of tropical flavors these are the ultimate refreshing treat, Make sure you order ice-cream base and a snow cap (condensed milk) for the ultimate Shave Ice.
+Available in a dizzying array of tropical flavors these are the ultimate refreshing treat, Make sure you order an ice-cream base and a snow cap (condensed milk) for the ultimate Shave Ice.
 Don’t visit Hawaii without grabbing a Shave Ice.

 Hawaii’s national breakfast dish.
 This one takes some getting your head around.
 A mound of Rice topped with a burger pattie, and a fried egg, covered in gravy.
 All a bit odd, especially first thing in the morning.
 But it really works.
 We couldn’t eat it every day (not without getting large) but we have to have it a couple of times every trip.